marchandd/docker_index/docs/windows_docker.md

 Sometimes SSH display causes difficulties and there are software that can greatly help you.

+Xming to help export display
 - Launch Xming-6-9-0-31-setup.exe (with right click to run as an administrator).
 - Choose full installation.
 - Install by default on C:\Program Files (x86)\Xming.

+MobaXterm to help to manage SSH access
 - Extract MobaXterm_v8.2.zip to C:\Program Files (x86)\ diretory.
 - Launch MobaXterm_Personal_8.2.exe (with right click to run as an administrator).
 - Click right on Saved sessions and select Import PuTTY sessions.